omarhas/DevOpsAutomator/Automation-with-Ansible/install-docker/README.md

 Before proceeding, ensure you have:

-sudo (temporary admin access) permissions to install software on the target machine.
+sudo permissions to install software on the target machine.

 Steps

 1- Update Ansible Configuration:

-Open the repo_root/runner-setup/ansible-automation/ansible.cfg file and replace the remote_user value with your username.
+Open the repo_root/Automation-with-Ansible/ansible.cfg file and replace the remote_user value with your username.

 Configure Playbook:

-Navigate to repo_root/runner-setup/ansible-automation/main.yaml and add the install-docker role under the roles section then save your changes and exit.
+Navigate to repo_root/Automation-with-Ansible/main.yaml and add the install-docker role under the roles section then save your changes and exit.

 2- Execute the Playbook:

-cd to repo_root/runner-setup/ansible-automation and run the playbook using the following command:
+cd to  repo_root/Automation-with-Ansible and run the playbook using the following command:

 ansible-playbook main.yaml